Recently, one of our SEO clients approached us for help with Google Ads, and she asked us to audit her Google Ads account to answer this question:

 In this case, I personally reviewed the account and it only took me a minute after I logged in.
 That’s because phone call tracking was not set up properly in the account, so there was no way to know for sure which keywords and ads were driving calls.

-Unfortunately, I see this quite often in accounts we audit.
+Unfortunately, I see this quite often in prospective client accounts we audit.
 Google has made it appear very easy and quick for businesses to start advertising, but the reality is that there is some technical setup required if you want to be able to measure your results and make smart marketing decisions.
 One example is call tracking.

 Why Is Phone Call Tracking Critical?